brian14708/wh-briefings/statements-releases/2021-11/2021-11-17-statement-by-president-joe-biden-on-surpassing-100000-american-overdose-deaths-in-the-past-year.md

 modified_time: 2021-11-17 10:26:59-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/17/statement-by-president-joe-biden-on-surpassing-100000-american-overdose-deaths-in-the-past-year/
 published_time: 2021-11-17 10:26:58-05:00
-title: Statement by President Joe Biden on Surpassing 100,000 American Overdose Deaths in the Past Year
+title: "Statement by President Joe\_Biden on Surpassing 100,000 American Overdose\
+  \ Deaths in the Past\_Year"
 ---

 Today, new data reveal that our nation has reached a tragic milestone: